clemcer/loggifly/docs/guide/settings-overview.md

 | [`json_template`](./customize-notifications/json_template) | – | –                     | ✅                     | Template for JSON log entries |
 | [`template`](./customize-notifications/template) | –   | –                             | ✅                      | Template for plain text log entries using named capturing groups |

 The same applies to the `notifications` settings.
-You can set the same settings globally or per container or per keyword/regex pattern. <br>
+You can set the same settings globally or per container or per keyword/regex. <br>

 | Setting                         | Global (`notifications`) | Per Container (`containers`) | Per Keyword (`keywords`) | Description |
 |---------------------------------|--------------------|-------------------------------|--------------------------|-------------|